 Why are women at greater risk?

-What if you think you have long COVID?
+What if I think I have long Covid?

-Talk to your doctor without delay to help you figure out a plan for recovery.
-This may include specialist help with rehabilitation.
+Talk to a doctor right away.
+They can look at your symptoms and help you figure out a plan for recovery, which may include specialist help for rehabilitation.
 A Livi doctor can talk through your symptoms with you and suggest next steps.

-This article has been medically approved by Dr Annette Alaeus, Livi infectious diseases specialist.
+This article has been medically approved by Dr Annette Alaeus, a Livi medical doctor and infectious disease specialist.